oracle-livelabs/security/oracle-universal-authenticator/authenticate-using-oaa/authenticate-using-oaa.md

 6. You should be redirected to the sample app landing page after successful authentication

-*Note :* At this point, you should sign out from the application as you would be authenticating again with a different MFA factor.
+***Note :*** At this point, you should sign out from the application and close the browser tab as you would be authenticating again with a different MFA factor.

-## Task 3: Authenticate into sample web app using otp from OMA app
+## Task 3: Authenticate into sample web app using OTP from OMA app

-1. In a new browser window, access the sample web app as described in Task 2: Step 2
+1. In a new browser window, access the sample web app as described in **Task 2: Step 2**

-2. Click on the link below 'Oracle Mobile Authenticator' to receive OTP on your mobile app
+2. Click on the link below **Oracle Mobile Authenticator**

    ![Select OMA as MFA factor](images/mfa-oma-factor-selection.png)

-3. Provide the OTP in the login flow.
-Click Verify
+3. Open OMA app in yur phone and note the OTP for account **Demo User1**.
+Provide the OTP in the login flow and Click Verify

    ![Provide email OTP](images/mfa-oma-otp.png)